Nazia Mahmood BSc, MA, MSc, DPsych

 Mind in Harrow helpline training and assistant psychologist

-I have experience with working with a broad range of individuals including those experiencing low mood, anxiety, depression to cancer patients, bereaved individuals and extreme trauma victims.
+I have experience with working with a broad range of individuals including those experiencing low mood, anxiety, depression, physical health concerns, grief and trauma.

 I embrace all ages, genders, cultures, religions and backgrounds.

 Areas of counselling I deal with

 - Anger management

 - Binge-eating disorder